Select Mitsubishi Eclipse Cross year to see its original equipment tire sizes and corresponding tire inflation pressures.

 Recommended tire inflation for Mitsubishi Eclipse Cross original equipment tire sizes with matching trims and model years.

-Recommended tire pressure for Mitsubishi Eclipse Cross tires is 35 psi, set by Mitsubishi manufacturer and based on model's original equipment tire size to optimize vehicle performance, fuel efficiency and safety.
+Recommended tire pressure for Mitsubishi Eclipse Cross tires ranges from 35 psi to 38 psi, as set by vehicle manufacturer according to model's original equipment tire size and gross vehicle weight rating (GVWR) to optimize vehicle safety, performance and fuel efficiency.

-Where do I find the recommended tire pressure for Mitsubishi Eclipse Cross?
+Where to find recommended tire pressure for Mitsubishi Eclipse Cross?

 Mitsubishi Eclipse Cross recommended tire pressure can be found in owner's manual, on a tire placard on the side of driver's door or door jam, on the trunk lid, in the console or on the fuel door.
 Tire inflation will be listed in psi (pounds per square inch), bar or kPa (kilopascals).

-How to check Mitsubishi Eclipse Cross tire pressure?
+How to check tire pressure on Mitsubishi Eclipse Cross?

 To check Mitsubishi Eclipse Cross tire pressure you will first need to determine its recommended tire pressure for the front and rear tires.
 Take off tire valve caps and use a tire pressure gauge to check tire inflation in every tire.
 Adjust Mitsubishi Eclipse Cross tire pressure to its recommended levels.
 If overinflated, let some air out by pressing down the center plunger in the valve stem.
 If underinflated, add air with tire inflator.
 Recheck tire pressure to make sure all tires are properly inflated.
 Replace the valve stem caps.
 Make sure to check tire pressure when tires are "cold" and have not been driven for at least 3 hours.
 Remember that the front and rear tire pressures may differ.